|Distance||73 miles (117 km)|

 Travellers looking for cheap train fares between Prague and Dresden should book in advance and be as flexible as possible with their potential travel dates and times.
 If speed of journey is not paramount, choosing one of the stopping services rather than the high-speed direct trains may also result in a cheaper ticket.

-Travel by train between Prague, Czechia and Dresden, Germany is: Restricted.
+Travel by train between Prague, Czechia and Dresden, Germany is: Partially open.

-International entry is allowed for: Entry is restricted for citizens and permanent residents of Czech Republic
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 18/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train to Dresden from Prague closer to your date of departure here.
+The above information was last checked on 25/10/2021.
+Remember to check the latest COVID-19 travel safety regulations for your train between Prague and Dresden closer to your date of departure here.

-Return travel from Germany to Czechia is: Restricted.
+Return travel from Germany to Czechia is: Partially open.

-Entry into Czechia is allowed for: Entry is restricted for citizens and permanent residents of Germany
+Entry into Czechia is allowed for: Entry is partially open for citizens and permanent residents of Germany

 Requirements for reentering: